CaseyCameron/github-usernames/README.md

     - following : number
     - created_at : date
 # Explanation of Architecture Decisions
+  As per the instructions - there's no submit button.
+Treating the input as a form to best support onSubmit with key: "enter."
 # How to Get App Up and Running
   -